jasur-py/pocket-cache/README.md

 ## Real-World Usage

-QuickCache is used in production by various applications:
+PocketCache is used in production by various applications:

 - High-traffic web applications serving millions of requests
 - Data processing pipelines caching intermediate results